New Mexico Geological Society

 -

-First day road log from Gallup (New Mexico) to Holbrook (Arizona) via St. Michaels, Lupton, and Petrified Forest National Momument (print
+First day road log from Gallup to Holbrook via St. Michaels, Lupton, and Petrified Forest National Momument

 — Edward C. Beaumont, pp. 12-21. -